ElvisAns/Laravel-Vue-Inertia-boilerplater/README.md

 # Laravel + Inertia + Vue + Tailwind Template

+Funny thing : we will use this login screen i have built previously : https://replit.com/@ElvisAns/Magic-login-screen-with-fun-bear-transition

 This repository provides a starting point for building a web application using Laravel, Inertia, Vue.js, and Tailwind CSS.
 It includes basic features commonly used in web applications.

 ## Features